 Figure 3, shows the 48-port Cisco SM-X Layer 2/3 EtherSwitch Service Module

-The Ethernet ports are numbered right to left, top to bottom.
+The Ethernet ports are numbered left to right, top to bottom.
 The port numbering scheme to configure the ports on the Cisco SM-X Layer 2/3 ESM includes the port type (such as gi or gigabitethernet for Gigabit Ethernet), the module slot number (always 0), and the switch port number.

 Note Cisco SM-X Layer 2/3 EtherSwitch Service Modules do not have a physical console interface, but they are accessible for software configuration and other operational procedures through console sessions between the Cisco SM-X Layer 2/3 ESM and the host router.